ItzBlitz98/streamflix/README.md

 A cli tool for searching streaming sites and streaming using a player of your choice.

-It currently supports yify.tv, view47.com, popcorntimefree.info.
+It currently supports yify.tv, view47.com, popcorntimefree.info, Movietube.pw and Reddit subreddits of your choice.

 Want more ?
 Create an issue with a request, Alternatively you can contribute your own scrapers.